dessant/move-issues/assets/app-description.md

 ## Usage

 1. **[Install the GitHub App](https://github.com/apps/move)**
+   for all source and target repositories
-2. Create `.github/move.yml` based on the template below
+2. Create `.github/move.yml` in the source repository based on the template below
-3. Move an issue by creating a comment with the command: `/move to <repo>`
+3. Move an issue by creating a comment with this command: `/move to <repo>`

+Users must have write access to the source and target repositories in order to move issues.

 #### Configuration

-Create `.github/move.yml` in the default branch to enable the app.
+Create `.github/move.yml` in the default branch of the source repository to enable the app.
 The file can be empty, or it can override any of these default settings:

 ```yml
 # Configuration for move-issues - https://github.com/dessant/move-issues